Eko199/Yens-Algorithm-over-TCP/README.md

 6.  **Integration:** Linked the logic library with the server network layer and configured the build steps in the `Makefile`.
 First successful remote run of Yen's algorithm.
 7.  **Data Generation:** Used AI tools to generate valid and massive test datasets for benchmarking.
 In most cases, human fixes were required, limiting the number and size of the datasets.
 8.  **Threadpool Implementation & Parallelisation:** Built a reusable thread pool class with task queues and worker synchronization (`std::mutex`, `std::condition_variable`).
 Integrated it in the server to handle multiple clients simultaneously.
 Parallelised Yen's algorithm by moving the inner loop into another thread pool.
 9. **Optimization:** Tuned thread limits (e.g., 4 users $\times$ 4 threads) to prevent context switching overhead and exposed control to the client.
-Fixed numerous bugs and implemented minor optimisations.
+Fixed numerous bugs and implemented the Selector pattern and minor optimizations.
 10. **Benchmarking:** Implemented high-precision `std::chrono` timing (microseconds) to measure performance gains.

----

 ## How to Run